Mastering Capacity Requirement Planning (CRP): Essential Strategies for Professional Services

 After developing a capacity strategy, the next critical step involves the practical implementation of the plan.
 This includes:

-• Referencing the detailed capacity planning template, which includes resources required and timelines for achieving objectives.
+• Referencing the resource management template, which includes resources required and timelines for achieving objectives.

 • Assigning a dedicated team to oversee the process, make necessary adjustments, and ensure that the plan aligns with the company’s strategic objectives.